Malappuram: History

-Malappuram was a military and administrative headquarters from ancient times, though several of the ancient history of the city is hardly seen recorded.
-However, there are some pre-historic relics, particularly Rock-cut caves found in some parts of the city like Oorakam, Melmuri, Ponmala, Vengara etc. manifesting the inhabitancy.
+Malappuram was a military and administrative headquarters from ancient times, though several of the ancient history of the town is hardly seen recorded.
+However, there are some pre-historic relics, particularly rock-cut caves found in some parts of the city like Oorakam, Melmuri, Ponmala, and Vengara.
 Locality named like Valiyangadi, Kootilangadi, Pallipuram etc. points to the Jain - Buddhist history of Malappuram.
 Notably, the 1500-year-old Jain Temple above 2000 ft sea level at Oorakam Hill of Malappuram undoubtedly proves the same.
 During the Sangam period, Eranadan Malappuram was under the Chera Empire.
 Places like Pattar Kadav, Panakkad, etc. are possibly evolved out of Pattars and Panars having lived there.
 But no further details are available about the life and culture of the people either during the Sangam age or in the post-Sangam age.

 Eranad was ruled by a Samanthan Nair clan known as Eradis, similar to the Vellodis of neighbouring Valluvanad and Nedungadis of Nedunganad.
 The rulers of Eranad were known by the title Eralppad/Eradi.
 Archaeological relics found in Malappuram also include the remnants of palaces of the eastern branch of the Zamorin reign.
 Malappuram was the military headquarters of the Zamorin in the Eranad region.
 The Zamorins held sway over Malappuram and their chieftain Para Nambi, ruled the area in early days with headquarters at Downhill (Kottappadi), Malappuram.
 Details of the rulers of erstwhile Malappuram, who were the ancestors of later Zamorins, figure in the Jewish copper plates of Bhaskara Ravi Varman (1000 AD) and in the Kottayam copper plates of Veera Raghava Chakravarthy (1225 AD).
 The later history of the city is interwoven with the history of Zamorin's rule.

-During the colonial era, Malappuram was the headquarters of European and British troops and it later became the headquarters of the Malabar Special Police (M.S.P) formerly known as Malappuram Special Force formed in 1885 The British established the Haigh Barracks on top of the hill of Malappuram, at the bank of the Kadalundi river to station their forces, where once Tipu had a fort.
+During the colonial era, Malappuram was the headquarters of European and British troops.
+It later became the headquarters of the Malabar Special Police (M.S.P) formerly known as Malappuram Special Force formed in 1885.
+The British established the Haigh Barracks on top of the hill of Malappuram, at the bank of the Kadalundi River to station their forces, where once Tipu had a fort.
 Main Barracks has now been turned into the seat of the district administration as Civil Station, Malappuram.
 Malappuram was the headquarters of one of the five revenue divisions of erstwhile Malabar district, the others being at Thalassery, Kozhikode, Palakkad and Fort Cochin.
 Apart from the District Board at Calicut, Malappuram Taluk Board were one of the local boards constituted to manage the affairs in Malabar District along with Thalassery, Palakkad and Mananthavady (Wayanad) with jurisdiction corresponding to the divisional charges of the same names.
 Inscription of the Malappuram Taluk Board can still be seen on the wall of one of the remaining wells constructed in 1916, over 100 years ago at Valiyangadi in the city.